 If a psychological examination is requested as part of the military psychological waiver process, here is the general process we follow:

-• Mental Health Examination: We will meet with you to evaluate the condition, assess its severity, and determine whether it might interfere with your duties.
+3. Mental Health Examination: If we determine that we have a reasonable chance of helping (please note that there are no guarantees), we will meet with you to evaluate the condition, assess its severity, and determine whether it may interfere with your duties.
+We will also want to hear about how you’ve been doing since that time.

-• Risk Assessment: The condition is evaluated in the context of military life.
-For example, can you handle the physical demands, long hours, and stressful service situations, often in remote places?
+4. Risk Assessment: Next, the condition is evaluated in the context of military life.
+For example, can you handle the physical demands, long hours, and stressful service situations, often in remote places where there is no access to mental health treatment or medication?

-• Letter: If we feel you qualify, we write a letter based on whether the condition continues to exist, how manageable it is, whether it can be controlled (e.g., with medication), and if it poses a risk to your or anyone’s safety.
+7. Letter: Finally, we will write a letter based on whether the condition continues to exist, if so, how manageable it is, whether it can be controlled (e.g., with medication), and if it poses a risk to your or anyone’s safety.
+If you’ve overcome the condition we’ll describe how that happened and give evidence to back that contention.

-It is important to note that we cannot write a letter unless we are confident you are fit for clearance.
-Also, we have no control over the ultimate decision.
-We have found that they are comprehensive but fair.
+It is important to note that we cannot write a letter unless we are confident that you are likely to be found fit for clearance.
+Also, we have no control over the ultimate decision, which is based on factors beyond our work.
+We have found that the military is comprehensive but fair.
+Keep in mind that they are looking out for your welfare and the welfare of those around you.
+Thus, this process is essential.

 Factors That Influence Military Waiver Approval: